 In the classical Born solutions both charges are, at all times, located symmetrically with respect to the origin of the Minkowski coordinates (see Fig. 1).
-In order to demonstrate explicitly that a limiting procedure exists in which our generalized Born's solution goes over to its classical counterpart, we shall now construct the pair of uniformly accelerated particles which are, at all times, symmetrically located with respect to the origin of the standard spherical coordinates in de Sitter space, i.e., with respect to the "north pole" at $\chi=0$.
-Asymptotically at $\tau \rightarrow -\infty$ these two particles both start ("are born") with the same speed at the equator, $\chi=\pi/2$, at the antipodal points $\vartheta=0$ and $\vartheta=\pi$.
-As the universe contracts, they both move symmetrically along the axis $\vartheta=0, \pi$, reach some limiting value χ_0 at the moment of time symmetry, and accelerate back towards the equator, reaching the initial positions asymptotically at $\tau \rightarrow +\infty$.
-These two particles are illustrated in Fig. 8, with their worldlines denoted by w{\oplus} and w{\ominus} .
-In Fig. 9, a snapshot at $\tau=$ constant is depicted.
-Comparing Fig. 8 with Fig. 7, it is evident that the particles w{\oplus} and w{\ominus} are located with respect to the pole $\chi=0$ (or, rather, as the particles w'{\odot} , w'{\otimes} , since we chose w{\oplus}, w{\oplus} to have positive a_0 in Fig. 8).
+In order to demonstrate explicitly that a limiting procedure exists in which our generalized Born's solution goes over to its classical counterpart, we shall now construct the pair of uniformly accelerated particles which are, at all times, symmetrically located with respect to the origin of the standard spherical coordinates in de Sitter space, i.e., with respect to the "north pole" at $\chi = 0$.
+Asymptotically at $\tau \to -\infty$ these two particles both start ("are